cesarinegraham/game_of_life/README.md

 ## John Conway's Game of Life (MATLAB)

-This code enables the user to run the Game of Life, a cellular automaton devised by the mathematician John Horton Conway in 1970.
+This MATLAB code enables the user to run the Game of Life, a cellular automaton devised by the mathematician John Horton Conway in 1970.

 There are four simple rules to this game:
   1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.